Navigating the Slow Season: Extend Your Seasonal Operation Into a Lucrative Business All Year Long

 Modify Your Offerings & Embrace the Holidays

 If your business does not operate throughout the year, there is still an opportunity to open up for short periods of time to celebrate and embrace holidays such as Halloween, Christmas, Valentine’s Day, St. Patrick’s Day, and more.
+If you need some inspiration, take a look at some of our favorite, less common holidays celebrated year-round.
 Think of ways that you can modify your current offerings to attract customers to a holiday-themed tour or activity with your business.

 An added bonus of offering holiday-specific tours and activities — you might attract more locals to these tours.
 If you don’t typically attract locals to your business, this is a great way to entice those customers to book with you and join in the holiday fun, right in their backyard!